valexsantos/mkit/README.md

 ## Running

 The `mkitd server daemon` requires `root` user (due to `ip` and `haproxy`).
-After installing the gem, the server and client will be available on host.
+After installing the gem, server and client will be available on host.
 ```
 # mkitd  --help
 Usage: mkitd [options]